koopjs/koop-provider-agol/README.md

 ## Installing within a Koop instance

-Koop by default will not intall any providers.
+Koop by default will not install any providers.
 Each provider (like this one) must be installed individually.

 Within a Koop instance you can use npm install to install a provider:
   ```npm install https://github.com/Esri/koop-agol/tarball/master```